 - 1. Determine the BlueScale identifier for the controller you need to reset. - Note: RIMs are shown as F-QIPs in the BlueScale user interface and are identified according to their physical location in the library.
-See RIM and F-QIP Identifiers on page 66 for information about identifiers. - 2.
-Log into the library as a user with superuser or administrator privileges. - Tools screen displays.
+See RIM and F-QIP Identifiers on page 57 for information about identifiers. - 2.
+Log into the library as a user with superuser or administrator privileges. - 3.
+From the toolbar menu, select Maintenance ... is Tools.
+The Maintenance Tools screen displays. - 4.
+Select Utilities.
+The Utilities screen displays.